Sankey approves number of transfer waivers inside SEC

 Mays transferred from Georgia with his father suing the university over an incident where Kevin Mays lost part of his little finger when it was caught in a folding chair at a dinner for recruits at Sanford Stadium.
 Tennessee announced Sept.
 17 that the NCAA had approved Mays’ appeal after his waiver request was denied.

 The offensive lineman has been expected to start for the 21st-ranked Volunteers once available.
+He quickly shared his reaction on Twitter.

 Because they transferred from one SEC school to another – Gatewood transferred from Auburn, and Mays and Reese transferred from Georgia – they must gain waivers from both the NCAA and the conference to play immediately.

-Reese is a defensive back who transferred from Georgia after playing in 25 career games and starting once in 2018 and 2019.
+Reese is a defensive back who transferred from Georgia in January after playing in 25 career games and starting once in 2018 and 2019.
 Coach Lane Kiffin has indicated he would likely be a starter if eligible at Ole Miss.

+The defensive back says he left Georgia because of racist treatment on campus, and Reese contends coach Kirby Smart manipulated him to continue playing for the Bulldogs last season after he expressed his intention to transfer.

 Gatewood is a former Auburn backup who is likely to play behind starter Terry Wilson.
 The 6-foot-4, 221-pound Gatewood left the Tigers last October after playing in four games, leaving him eligible under NCAA standards to play this season.
 The former four-star recruit is a dual-threat used mostly as a runner by Auburn, gaining 176 yards on the ground and passing for 54.